If you are in any doubt, Lee is a wanna-be-author.

 En route, he somehow managed to acquire a BSc, MBA and a Doctorate and is an advocate of life-long learning.
 (So, yes, it is Dr Lee.)

-Heavy workloads didn’t leave much space for writing, but since 2012, Lee’s been scribbling.
+Heavy workloads didn’t leave much space for writing prior to 2017, but since 2012, Lee’s been scribbling.
 Initial success came through the H.G.
 Wells Short Story Competition who shortlisted and published Class in 2013 and then Flight in 2015.
 Both are available in the free stories section.
 Encouraged by this, his focus began to shift away from the 9-5 grind and towards thoughts of a more realistic work life balance based around writing.

 Hard at work – visualising…something

 Over 2014 and 2015 Lee worked part-time on the initial draft of his first novel, Waterguard.
 Then, it went into his virtual desk draw.
 A victim of first-novel syndrome?
-Maybe not.
+Perhaps its time will come?
+One day.

 The urge to focus entirely on writing was finally realised in late 2017.
-Since then, Lee has been scribbling full-time* and can now truthfully call himself a professional author; having been published nine times (for money!) by Thanet Writers – a group that supports new authors in, well, Thanet.
-Obviously.
+Since then, Lee has been scribbling full-time* and can now truthfully call himself a professional author; having been published multiple times for real pound notes (admittedly of very small denomination).

-Lee’s focus is on historical horror for his first novel and several of his short stories / flash fiction pieces, but has recently expanded to experiment with speculative fiction and work which ‘just takes his fancy’.
+Lee’s initial focus was on historical horror for his first novel and several of his short stories / flash fiction pieces, but has expanded to experiment with speculative fiction and more literary fiction.

 Lee lives in Thanet, on the North Kent coast, from where he takes much of his inspiration.
 Outside of writing, he’s a happily married man (strange to say, these days) and dad to two full-grown kids.
 His other loves include an eclectic music collection, the odd bit of strategic computer gaming, a wide interest in technology and tinkering with his car.